Scott Morrison: 2019 Hong Kong protests

-In August 2019, Morrison called on the Chief Executive of Hong Kong to listen to protester demands, denying that the 2019–20 Hong Kong protests were showing signs of terrorism.
+In August 2019, Morrison called on the Chief Executive of Hong Kong, Carrie Lam, to listen to protester demands, denying that the 2019–2020 Hong Kong protests were showing signs of terrorism.

 2019 Turkish offensive

 In October 2019, Morrison criticised the 2019 Turkish offensive into north-eastern Syria.
 Morrison stated that he was concerned for the safety of the Kurds living in the region and also feared that the offensive could result in a resurgence of ISIS.

 Sino–Australian relations

 On 30 November 2020, a Chinese diplomat, Zhao Lijian, posted on his Twitter page a digitally manipulated image of an Australian soldier who appeared to hold a bloodied knife against the throat of an Afghan child.
 The image is believed to be a reference to the Brereton Report, which had been released earlier by the Australian government that month, and which details war crimes committed by the Australian Defence Force during the War in Afghanistan between 2005 and 2016.
 Later that day, Morrison called a press conference, calling the image "offensive" and "truly repugnant", and demanding a formal apology from the Chinese government.
 China rejected the demands for an apology on the following day, with the artist of the image creating another artwork To Morrison in response to Morrison's demand.
 The incident had the effect of unifying Australian politicians in condemning China across party lines while also drawing attention to the Brereton Report.
 The incident was further seen as a sign of deteriorating relations between Australia and China.